fatema1921/WearCast/README.md

 Backend and frontend development of the Wio terminal. <br>
 Creation of Wireframes. <br>
 Initialization of README and Wiki. <br>
-Interface development of the Homepage. <br>
+Interface development of web application. <br>
 Implementation of automated build process and CI. <br>
 Refactorization of code. <br>